 Another location in Wing with particular relevance to WWII was the Ascott House estate.
 When the Royal Chelsea Hospital in London was bombed the residents had to be transferred out around the county, and a group of the Chelsea Pensioners were rehoused at Ascott from 1941 to 1947.
 Given that bombs had also fallen on Wing Park Farm on the night on 1 October 1940, closing the road, I’m not sure that neighbouring Ascott was a wise choice!

 As well as these pensioners, Wing also became a temporary home to children being evacuated from London.
 You can read one little boy’s story of being sent to Buckinghamshire on the BBC’s WW2 People’s War archive.

-BIDWELL Percy, Royal Navy [Wing Village website notes November 2004, Arctic Star medal presentation video Aug 2013 and newspaper report]
+BIDWELL Percy, Royal Navy [Wing Village website notes November 2004, Bucks Herald newspaper report, and Arctic Star medal presentation video Aug 2013]

 BIGGS Dennis [PC]